Jul 2017 - Present

 Designing a platform product requires conceptual solutions that are built on a framework to create an experience that is consistent across devices, with screens, without screens, touch, voice, and text interfaces.
 In everything we do, we consider two things: How would the experience we're going designing be carried out in a natural conversation, and how to we distill the fundementals of that experience into patterns that can be integrated into our platform?

+Viv had already begean establishing its foundation of how conversational experiences should work long before being acquired.
+We took that foundation, applied it to the use cases we'd be designing for Bixby, and worked to create a concept that could handle the large scale of services it would be used for.
 We worked for months to put together a vision and pitched it to Samsung's design team at a workshop in December.
 To our excitement, they liked our vision and agreed to work on it as a foundation for Bixby 2.0 on these principles:

 What Bixby is